CS 312 Assignment - Problem Decomposition

 There is, however, a structural redundancy that you can eliminate with static methods.
 The key question to ask yourself is whether or not you have repeated lines of code or statements that could be eliminated if you structured your static methods differently.
 These lines of codes could be calls to static methods instead of println statements.

-Submission: Turn in your Song.java file with your code using the turnin program.
-Ensure you turn in the correct, changed file to the correct location!
-If you do not turn in the correct file you will very likely end up wasting slip days or getting a 0 on the assignment.
+Submission: Turn in your Song.java file with your code Canvas.
+If you do not turn in the correct file with the correct name you will very likely end up getting a 0 on the assignment.
+See this page for instructions to turn in a file for an assignment via Canvas.
+Your submission must be named Song.java and your program name (class name) must be Song.

 Checklist: Did you remember to:

-Thanks to Stuart Reges for letting me use this assignment.
+Thanks to Stuart Reges for sharing this assignment with me.

 Back to the CS 312 homepage.